 What Is Salik And How It Works?

-Whether you’re a tourist or you’re residing in the UAE, you need to know what Salik is and how it works.
+Whether you’re a tourist or you’re living in the UAE, you need to know what Salik is and how it works.
 This is very helpful when you drive your own vehicle or ride a hire car.

-This article is written to help you understand everything you need to know about toll system in the UAE.
+This article is written to help you understand everything you need to know about the toll system in the UAE.
 Read on to become more aware of what this term is and how it works in Dubai.

 What is Salik?

 The toll system, which was created in 2007 by the Roads and Transport Authority (RTA), automatically handles road users’ fees.
+Before this system, drivers had to queue on checkpoints.
+Truly, doing so used to waste a lot of time.
+The frustration among motorists who would channel it through car honking was equally unbearable.

 All motorists in Dubai have to buy a special tag that is attached to their vehicle’s front windshield.
 They also have to add credit to this tag to pay the toll fee.